openstack-k8s-operators/swift-operator/docs/design-decisions.md

 the swift-operator is not using labels from [lib-common](https://github.com/openstack-k8s-operators/lib-common) (yet).

 ## Swift rings

-Swift services require information about the disks to use, and this includes sizes (weights) and hostnames (or IPs).
-However, the sizes are not known when starting the StatefulSet - but the StatefulSet requires rings to actually scale up to the request size.
-It's basically a chicken-and-egg problem.
+Swift rings require information about the disks to use, and this includes sizes (weights) and hostnames (or IPs).
+Sizes are not known when starting the StatefulSet using PVCs - the size requirement is a lower limit, but the actual PVs might be way bigger.

-To solve this, an initial list of devices and their requested size will be used.
-This CSV list of devices is then stored in a ConfigMap, and the ConfigMap itself is watched by the SwiftRing instance.
-Once it is available (or changed), it will trigger a rebalance job.

-### Rebalance script

-Rebalancing Swift rings requires the `swift-ring-builder` to be executed.
-Right now this is done via a shell script; however this is just a dumb implementation for now, as there is no check between current state and requested state.
-All devices (PVs) are simply added every time it runs (ignoring existing ones), and weights are simply set every time for every device.

-A follow up refactoring will implement this in Python, directly using Swift ringbuilder functions as well as python-requests to retrieve and update ConfigMaps.
+However, StatefulSets do create PVCs before the ConfigMaps are available and simply wait starting the pods until these become available.
+The SwiftRing reconciler is watching the SwiftStorage instances and iterates over PVCs to get actual information about the used disks.
+Once these are bound the size is known, and the swift-ring-rebalance job creates the Swift rings and eventually the ConfigMap.
+After the ConfigMap becomes available, StatefulSets will start the service pods.

 ### Ring synchronization

-Rings are stored in ConfigMaps, and these are mounted within the SwiftProxy and SwiftStorage instances.
-An updated ConfigMap will also update these files and they become available at their mountpoints.
-However, all ring and builder files are stored in a tar file `swiftrings.tar.gz`, and this needs to be unpacked and copied over to `/etc/swift`.
-There is one container per SwiftProxy and SwiftStorage pod named `ring-sync`, which actually copies over these files if the mtime did change.

-This will also be improved to watch the ConfigMaps directly and only trigger an update if there are changes.
+Rings are stored in a ConfigMap mounted by the SwiftProxy and SwiftStorage instances using projected volumes.
+This makes it possible to mount all required files (rings, storage/proxy config files as well as some global files like swift.conf) at the same place, without merging these from other places.
+Updated ConfigMaps will update these files, and these changes are are detected by the Swift services eventually reloading these.

+## Customizing configurations
+Some operators are using the `customServiceConfig` option to customize settings.
+However, the SwiftRing instance deploys multiple backend services, and each of these requires specific files to be customized.
+Therefore only `defaultConfigOverwrite` using specific keys as filenames is supported when using the swift-operator.